-God the Holy Spirit – We believe in God the Holy Spirit, the fully divine Spirit of God who is worshipped and glorified with the Father and the Son.
-He calls men to the Savior, effects regeneration, indwells, empowers, and enables believers to understand Scripture, testify about the Lord Jesus and bring glory to God.
-He convicts us, counsels us, and conforms us into the likeness of Jesus Christ.
+The Holy Spirit our Helper – We believe, as Christians, that our bodies are the temple of the Holy Spirit.
+He regenerates, empowers and enables believers to understand Scripture, to testify about the Lord Jesus and to bring glory to God.
+He convicts us, counsels us, and He conforms us into the likeness of Jesus Christ.
 The church is unified by the Holy Spirit for the work of fulfilling the Great Commandment and Great Commission.
 (Matthew 28:18-20; John 14:25-27, 15:26, 16:5-15; Romans 8:29; 1 -17; Corinthians 6:19-20, 12:4-11; 2 Corinthians 5:17; Galatians 5:22-25; 2 Timothy 1:7; Genesis 1:2)

 The Bible – We believe in the inspiration and infallibility of the Holy Scriptures, both the Old and New Testaments (66 books) to be the inspired Word of God.
 It is without error and a complete revelation of His will and the final authority for Christian faith and living.
 The Bible is absolute truth.
 (2 Timothy 3:16; 2 Peter 1:20-21; Hebrews 1:1-2, 4:12; Psalm 119:160; Deuteronomy 8:3)